Farmington High School (New Mexico)

-Farmington High School (FHS) is a public high school in Farmington, New Mexico (USA).
+Farmington High School (FHS) is a public high school in Farmington, New Mexico, United States.
 It is part of the Farmington Municipal School District.

-FHS is one of two high schools in Farmington.
+FHS is one of four high schools in Farmington.
 It serves students in grades 9 through 12 who reside on the west side of the city along NM 170 and NM 371.
-The second high school in Farmington is Piedra Vista High School, which is located on the east side of the city.
+The other high schools in Farmington are Piedra Vista High School, San Juan College High School, and Rocinante High school, all of which are located on the east side of the city.